Modafinil Viatris (Modafinil)

 Pregnancy and Breastfeeding

-Modafinil is suspected to cause birth defects if taken during pregnancy.
-If you could become pregnant, confirm with a pregnancy test that you are not pregnant within a week before starting treatment.
-Do not use while breastfeeding.
+Modafinil may cause birth defects if taken during pregnancy.
+Confirm you are not pregnant before starting treatment.

 Drug Interactions